 To connect, in the first window run: ./bin/hsd --log-level info

 Get your address

 To claim your airdrop, you need an HNS address to send the coins to.
-To generate one, in the second window run:
+To generate one, in a third window, change into the hsd directory cd hsd-*/hsd and then run:

 ./bin/hsw-cli account get default | grep receiveAddress

 You should see a string of random looking characters beginning with hs1.
 The entire string inside the quotes is your public address (this address is public and can be shared).
 Copy this address and save it